 We won’t be going into the nitty-gritty here, but we’ll provide some tips incorporating some of these promotions strategies into your WeChat marketing efforts.
 This is the part where most brands fail in their WeChat Marketing strategy, so be sure to think it through, do some testing, and conduct research before engaging in any paid promotion.
 If you’re looking for ideas on how to promote your WeChat Official account check out the following articles!

 KOL marketing is one of the most effective methods for promotion in China.
 Whether it’s on WeChat, Weibo or more obscure platforms like Mafengwo, KOLs are the quickest way to reach out to your target audience.

-KOLs in China isn’t always like the Influencers we’re familiar within the West.
+KOLs in China aren’t always like the Influencers we’re familiar within the West.
 You can find KOLs popular in nearly every industry or interest group willing to work with brands for compensation.
 This is especially true on WeChat, where there are thousands of “WeMedia” accounts.
 These WeMedia accounts typically focus on very specific topics, and act as a form of industry-specific media or trade websites.

 Sounds great right?
 However, choosing the right KOL isn’t easy.
 There are tons of KOLs out there with fake followers that will happily take your money and generate very little results for your brand.
 To avoid this you’ll need to do your research.

 So how do you do your research then?
 Fortunately, there’s are a few ways that brands can check out potential KOL partners before engaging them.

 The most reliable free tool we’ve seen is Newrank.cn.
 This platform provides some great data for those looking to start KOL campaigns, and for free to boot!
 Brands can type in the WeChat Official Account IDs of potential KOL partners to check out their engagement rates, average likes per post, posting frequency and more!